Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

 \begin{theorem} Let $r$ be the actual rank of $\matr{A}$. \Cref{pro:ranklb} is a probabilistically sound interactive protocol and is complete assuming $\#\fieldsubset \geq \rho d+1$ in its subprotocol.
-It requires $\oh{\rho}$ communication and Verifier cost $\oh{\rho^2 d}$.
-If $\rho$ is indeed a lower bound on the rank of $\matr{A}$, then there is a Las Vegas randomized algorithm for the Prover with expected cost $\softoh{mnr^{\omega-2}d}$.
+It requires $\oh{\rho}$ communication and has Verifier cost $\tsoh{\rho^2 d}$.
+If we indeed have $r \ge \rho$, then there is a Las Vegas randomized algorithm for the Prover with expected cost $\tsoh{mnr^{\omega-2}+mnd}$.
 Otherwise, the probability that the Verifier incorrectly accepts is at most $1/\#\fieldsubset$. \end{theorem}